Back to EXPLORE Astro

 FILTERS

-Telescope filters are covers that can be attached to the front of a telescope that modify what kind of light is able to pass through.
+Telescope filters are covers that can be attached to the front of a telescope or to an eyepiece that modify what kind of light is able to pass through.
 They are especially useful when doing astrophotography.
 Different types of filters can have different effects:

 BARLOW LENSES